piniom/compiler/app/src/main/resources/syntax.md

 - All `break` expressions must evaluate to the same type.
 - Loops have identifiers `loop@identifier`.
 - Breaking out of the specific `loop` in a nested `loop` scenario is done by using `break@identifier`.
-- Loop identifiers follow the same naming rules as `variables` and `functions`
+- Loop identifiers follow the same naming rules as `variables` and `functions`.

 ## `and`, `or`, `not` with shortcircuit
 Shortcuting means that the second expression is not evaluated if the resulting value is already determined by the first one.